 Dorren brings the Lombard Mennonite Peace Center 20+ years of experience in the Not-for-Profit world and eight years of coordinating outreach at her church.
 She sat 5 years on her local public library board; filled a vacated seat on the school board during the pandemic; and is on the 2nd term of vestry service for her parish.

 McKayla joined the LMPC team July 2022.
-She has completed her Bachelors degree in Psychology through Taylor University and is currently finishing her Masters degree in Conflict Resolution and Reconciliation through Trinity College Dublin.
+She has completed her Bachelor’s degree in Psychology through Taylor University and completed her Master’s degree in Conflict Resolution and Reconciliation through Trinity College Dublin.
 While her education was not focused on marketing or communications, her education in the peace field and love for creativity have led her to this position.